ExCHP8/dart_fusion/README.md

 # Dart Fusion CLI
 The Dart Fusion CLI is a command-line tool that provides a set of utilities to simplifies common tasks such as asset generation, model updates, and localization.

-- **Localization**: Generate localization classes from JSON files, simplifying the process of managing translations in your Dart applications.

 ## <a name="dart-fusion-cli-usage"></a> Usage
 - **Asset Generation** : Easily generate asset classes from asset directories, making it simple to access assets in your Dart project.
 To scan asset files and generate them into one dart class, run this command